-We estimate that our net proceeds from the sale of the shares offered pursuant to this prospectus supplement will be approximately\$ million, or approximately \$ million if the underwriters exercise in full their option to purchaseadditional shares, afterdeducting the underwriting discount and estimated offering expenses payable by us.
+We estimate that our net proceeds from the sale of the shares offered pursuant to this prospectus supplement will be approximately \$\) million, or approximately \$\) million if the underwriters exercise in full their option to purchase additional shares, after deducting the underwriting discount and estimated offering expenses payable by us.

-We intend to use the net proceeds from this offering to support the continued development of TNX-102 SL for the management of FM and PTSD, to support the continued development of TNX-201 for the treatment of ETTH, to further develop our other pipeline programs, and for working capital and other general corporate purposes, and possibly acquisitions of other companies, products or technologies, though no such acquisitions are currently contemplated.
+We intend to use the net proceeds from this offering to support the continued development of TNX-102 SL for the management of FM, including the completion of the AFFIRM and RE-AFFIRM studies, to further develop TNX-102 SL for the treatment of PTSD, to further develop our other pipeline programs, and for working capital and other general corporate purposes, and possibly acquisitions of other companies, products or technologies, though no such acquisitions are currently contemplated.